hotosm/fAIr/docs/User-Manual-for-fAIr.md

 ## Prerequisites
 - Stable Internet connection
-- Knowledge on mapping .
+- Knowledge on mapping.
 If you are new to mapping we suggest you to read [this](https://tasks.hotosm.org/learn/map) .
 - Very basic knowledge on training AI Datasets and Models.
 - Account on [fAIr](https://fair-dev.hotosm.org/) .